twks-cohort/nine-lab-platform-eks-base/README.md

 ## current configuration

-* OIDC for service accounts (irsa) installed and used by resulting admin kubeconfig
+* OIDC for service accounts (irsa) installed and used by resulting admin kubeconfig, and for oidc-assumable roles
-* control plane logging default = "api", "audit", "authenticator"
+* control plane logging default = "api", "audit", "authenticator", "controllerManager", "scheduler"
 * control plan internals encrypted using managed kms key
 * AWS Managed node_groups for worker pools
   * _note._ managed node groups do not currently permit the docker bridge network to be accessible.
 * eks addons activated:
-  * vpc-cni
+  * vpc-cni, with required role
   * coredns
   * kube-proxy
-* default EKS storage class (EBS)
+  * aws-ebs-csi-driver, with required role (note: storage class definition managed in core-services pipeline)
-* creates the custom, system namespace `lab-system` to be used by cluster owners for non-istio-controlled services or testing
+* creates the custom, system namespace `lab-system` to be used by cluster owners for non-istio-controlled services and testing
 * See release notes for current release versions

 ## upgrade How-tos

 **upgrade managed node_groups**

 AWS releases regular eks-optimized aws linux 2 version updates.
-This is for all the usual reasons - upgrade and refinements to al2, security patches, kublet updates, etc. Approving the plan configuration for application will result in a terraform taint of the managed node group so that the latest ami version will be used.
+This is for all the usual reasons - upgrade and refinements to al2, security patches, kublet updates, etc. Each time the terraform plan is applied will result in a terraform taint of the managed node group so that the latest ami version will be used in a rolling update of nodes.

 **upgrade kubernetes and addon version**

 Minor EKS/Kubernetes version upgrades are performed by AWS automatically as they are released.

-AWS also managed major version upgrades and upgrades to the eks addons but these must be triggered by the pipeline.
+AWS will manage version updates and upgrades to the eks addons but these must be triggered by the pipeline.
 To trigger these aws-managed, automated version upgrades, edit the specified version in tfvars file.

 Ex:
 ```bash